-Vintners, retailers, wine critics, wine bloggers – there are plenty of jobs connected to wine.
+Vintners, retailers, wine critics, wine bloggers – plenty of jobs connected to wine.
 They all require a significant level of wine knowledge.
-But there is one position that might be even more demanding: the job of a sommelier.
+But there is one position that might be even more demanding: a sommelier.

 Sommelier means wine steward or wine waiter.
 However, the job actually includes many more duties.
 A more precise translation might be cellarmaster which refers to a wine cellar.

-The term derives from the French language, or more precisely from Middle French.
+The term derives from the French language, or more precisely, from Middle French.
 This version was spoken from the 14th to the early 17th century.
-The Middle French word “soumelier” described an employee who was in charge of handling and transporting supplies at a nobleman’s estate.
-In the 17th century, the term’s meaning was extended to all people who managed the pantries and wine cellars in private households.
+The Middle French word “soumelier” described an employee handling and transporting supplies at a nobleman’s estate.
+In the 17th century, the term’s meaning was extended to all people who managed pantries and wine cellars in private households.

 From the 19th century until today, the term “sommelier” has been used for male wine professionals with all the responsibilities we are about to discuss.
 Female professionals go by “sommelière”.

-As this job title isn’t protected, anyone can use it, regardless of education or work experience.
+As this job title is not protected, anyone can use it, regardless of education or work experience.
 And in the last years, many similar job titles for other beverage categories have popped up, such as: